paultcochrane/blog-travis-ci-com/_posts/2014-03-04-use-feature-flags-to-ship-changes.md

     This allows you to run experiments with actual users before you put it live.
 You can collect feedback and iterate based on real production usage.

 * Enable it for your team to try out and give feedback on.
 At GitHub, this is known as staff mode.
-Next time you see a hühner in the wild, peek at their version of GitHub, I'm sure you'll notice some subtle differences.
+Next time you see a hubber in the wild, peek at their version of GitHub, I'm sure you'll notice some subtle differences.

 * Enable a feature for a specific set of users, or just your team for them to try it out before it's rolled out for everyone.